 While reading the facts and opinions of an author is often educational, the best place for the facts is from the book of Revelation itself.
 Let's take a brief peek and see if we can "decode" some of this "excessive symbolism" ourselves.
 No, I'm not going to tell you what it means by pompously assuming that only I am the only one in the world able to do so.
 So, read along in your Bible and let's just see what it says.

 In chapter 1, without symbols John tells us that he had a revelation from an angel about things that were going to happen soon.
 He said that as a result of this spiritual vision, he is writing a letter to the seven churches of Asia.
 To each of these churches, he has some advice from some being who looked like a "son of man".
 Ready to take a wild guess who that Son of Man was?
 Well, partly because we have heard this description before, and partly because the words are in red in the NIV, let's take a guess that this is a symbol for Jesus.
 And, who was He talking to?
-The "church" (ecclesia), letting them know who is keeping in line and who was not.
-This is pretty hard but, are you with me so far (tongue in cheek, please)?
+The "church" (ecclesia), letting them know who was keeping in line and who was not.
+You might even notice that the problems those churches had are the same as the churches of today.
+This is pretty hard but, are you with me so far?
+(Tongue in cheek, please)

 Chapters 2 and 3

-John lists the problems the being experienced by each of the churches - things like love lost, idolatry, sexual immorality, and lazy faith.
+John lists Jesus' statements about the problems the being experienced by each of the churches - things like love lost, idolatry, sexual immorality, and lazy faith.
 There are two churches in the list with no complaints against them who are advised to hang in there until He comes.
-If there is symbolism in that, other than what churches are represented, I can't see it.
-But we don't have to know which church, as long as we stay in line.
-Otherwise, we can look forward to Rev 2:26-27
+If there is symbolism in that, other than which of today's churches are represented, I can't see it.
+But we don't have to know which church, as long as we stay in line with the will of God.
+Otherwise, we can look forward to Revelation 2:26-27

 26To the one who is victorious and does my will to the end, I will give authority over the nations - 27 that one 'will rule them with an iron scepter and will dash them to pieces like pottery' - just as I have received authority from my Father.